kzndotsh/bloom/README.md

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
-This sprint explored **advanced web applications**.
-During this sprint, you studied **React testing, client-side auth, HTTP methods, and Vercel**.

-In your challenge this week, you will demonstrate your mastery of these skills by creating **a login page** and **basic CRUD application.**

 This is an individual assessment.
 All work must be your own.
 All projects will be submitted to codegrade for automated review.
 You will also be given feedback by code reviewers the Monday (Wednesday for PT) after challenge submissions.
 For more information on the review process [click here.](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)

 You are not allowed to collaborate during the sprint challenge.
-However, you are encouraged to follow the twenty-minute rule and seek support by dropping a :wave: in your help channel when needed.

 ## Introduction

-In this project you will create a login page and request a token from the server that you'll use to send all other requests to the server.
-You will then be able to fetch the article data array, update data, and delete data, and watch the fun happen!
+In this challenge you will create a login page and request a token from the server that you'll use to send all other requests to the server.
+You will then be able to fetch the article data array, update data, and delete data.

-## Instructions
+## Project Setup

-### Task 1: Transfer Repo
-* Clone this repository.
-* Implement the project on the automatically generated <firstName-lastName> branch, committing changes regularly.
-* Push commits: git push origin <firstName-lastName>.
-* RUN npm install to install your dependencies.
+[ ] Run npm install to install your dependencies.
-* RUN npm start to start your application.
+[ ]  Run npm start to run your frontend and backend code automatically.

-### Task 2: Project Requirements
-Your finished project must include all of the following requirements. **Unlike other projects, the local server used here can not be accessed through the browser.
-It is started automatically and without the need for starting a server.js file.
+[ ]  Note your backend code will run automatically when your run npm start.
+There is no need to seperately run a server.js file and no means to test the server through postman or the browser.
 Feel free to ignore any messages related to MSW or mock service workers.

-For this and the rest of your sprint challenges, test the functioning of the server directly through your http calls.**
+## Project Instructions
+In this project, you will demonstrate your mastery of these skills by creating **a login page** and **basic CRUD application.** You will implement basic security using **token authentication** and build private routes within the applcation.

+## Project Requirements

 **See reference materials at the bottom of the this document for API Reference Details.**

-#### Basic Routing
+### Basic Routing
 > *Build the needed utilities to restrict access to private routes.*
 * [ ] Build a `Route` component that renders rendering `Login.js` to the path `/`.
 * [ ] Build a `Route` component that renders rendering `Login.js` to the path `/login`.
 * [ ] Build a `Route` component that renders rendering `View.js` to the path `/view`.
 * [ ] Build a `Route` component that renders rendering `Logout.js` to the path `/logout`.

-#### Login Authentication
+### Login Authentication
 > *Build a login form to authenticate your users along with all the components and utilities needed to support authentication.*

 * [ ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
 On a successful login, redirect user to the `View.js` component.